 Does downloading videos use a lot of mobile data?

-Downloading a video uses roughly what the file weighs: if the video is 200 MB, the download uses about 200 MB of your mobile data.
+In short: downloading a video uses roughly what the file weighs: if the video is 200 MB, the download uses about 200 MB of your mobile data.
 A 5-minute clip in 1080p is around 150-300 MB; in 720p, half that; and if you only grab the audio in MP3, barely 5-10 MB.
 Choosing the right quality is the way to use less data.

 How much data it uses by quality